roest1/InstagramUnfollower/README.md

 python unfollow_txt_file.py --headless
 ```

 This will unfollow the users in `people_to_unfollow.txt`.
-It might take a while, so be patient.
+It might take a while.

 **5. Go through `errors.txt`**